-Confluence and JIRA Software are like bacon and eggs, Simon and Garfunkel, wine and cheese.
+Confluence and Jira Software are like bacon and eggs, Simon and Garfunkel, wine and cheese.
 Separate, they’re good.
 Together, they’re real good.
-In fact, over half of JIRA Software teams already use Confluence as a complement to JIRA and their agile development toolset.
+In fact, over half of Jira Software teams already use Confluence as a complement to Jira and their agile development toolset.
 Checkout our video to see why:

 1. A single place for all your documentation